Bungonia National Park: Climate and environmental issues

 The average summer temperature in Bungonia National Park is between 12 degrees Celsius and 26 degrees Celsius with the highest recorded temperature being 40 degrees Celsius.
 Due to its increased altitude and inland southerly position, the park receives very cool winter temperatures.
 On average the temperature sits between 1 degree Celsius and 14 degrees Celsius with the lowest ever recorded temperature being -9 degrees Celsius.
 Average rainfall in the region is around 665 mm with most precipitation occurring in March and the least in September.
 The highest recorded rainfall in a single day is 200.7 mm.

 Environmental issues in the park are most prominent in the koala and spotted-tail quoll population, both of which are endangered by habitat destruction and feral animals.
 NSW Parks have been conducting feral animal control programs since 2005.

 Small woodland bird species such as the hooded robin and varied sittella have also come under threat due to habitat destruction caused by mining projects in the region.
 Larger native and non-native birds that are more wide-ranging have begun to take over these areas and are gradually driving out these less-hardy species.
 The threatened large bent-wing bat breeds caves in the park as mating and hibernating locations.
-This has led to NPWS regularly closing off the Drum and Grill caves in order to protect the population during their vulnerable breeding season.
+This has led to NPWS regularly closing off the Drum and Grill caves to protect the population during their vulnerable breeding season.